Mia Risa Gomez

 Mia Caroline Risa Gomez (born 21 December 2005) is a Norwegian figure skater.
+She is the 2022 Open d'Andorra, 2022 Santa Claus Cup, and a four-time Norwegian national champion (2023–2026).
+She is the 2025 CS Warsaw Cup bronze medalist, which marked Norway's first ever medal in the ISU Challenger Series.
+Additionally, she won Norway's first gold Challenger Series medal at the 2026 Nebelhorn Trophy.

-She is the 2022 Open d'Andorra, 2022 Santa Claus Cup, and a three-time Norwegian national champion (2023–2025).
-She has represented Norway at six ISU Championships, reaching the final segment at the 2023 European Championships and the 2024 World Championships.
+She has represented Norway at six ISU Championships, reaching the final segment at the 2023 and 2025 European Championships and the 2024 World Championships.

 Personal life

 Mia Caroline Risa Gomez was born in Mexico City, to a Mexican mother and a Norwegian father.
 The family moved to Norway when she was two years old.
 She started skating for Stavanger Figure Skating Club and transferred to Asker Figure Skating Club during the summer of 2024.

 Career

 Early years

 Risa Gomez began learning to skate in 2012.
 She competed in the advanced novice category in the 2018–19 season and won the gold medal at the 2019 Norwegian Novice Championships.

-2019–20 season
+2019–20 season: Junior international debut

 She made her junior international debut on the Junior Grand Prix series, finishing twenty-seventh at 2019 JGP Latvia before also going on to compete at the 2019 Golden Bear of Zagreb and the 2019 Tallinn Trophy, finishing fourteenth and nineteenth, respectively.

 At the 2020 Norwegian Junior Championships, Risa Gomez won the silver medal.

 Competing at the 2019 Reykjavik International Games, Risa Gomez placed eleventh.
 She then went on to place fifth at the 2020 Nordic Championships and tenth at the 2020 International Challenge Cup.